Deaf & Learning Disabilities

 The term “learning disabilities” was coined by Dr. Sam Kirk in 1963.
 There are different types of learning disabilities, and they are:

-Learning disability is a neurological disorder.
-It means a person's brain works or is structured differently.
-Processing issues affect the ability to read, write, spell, reason, organize information, or do mathematics.
-Some students have one or two types of learning disabilities that effect different learning modes.
-For instance, a student with dyslexia struggles with reading, writing, and spelling, but excels in math and science.
-Conversely for a student with dyscalculia; the student struggles with math, but is doing well in English.
+A learning disability is a neurological disorder.
+It denotes that a person's brain functions or is structured differently.
+Processing issues affect one's ability to read, write, spell, reason, organize information, and perform mathematics.
+Some students have one or two types of learning disabilities that affect various modes of learning.
+A student with dyslexia, for example, struggles with reading, writing, and spelling but excels in math and science.
+In the case of a student with dyscalculia, the student struggles with math but excels in English.
 Some students have both dyslexia and dyscalculia.
-For those who have a visual processing disorder, it can impact some or all aspects of academic learning -- reading, writing, spelling, and math.
+A visual processing disorder can affect some or all aspects of academic learning, including reading, writing, spelling, and math.

-For years, educators, who work with deaf and hard of hearing students, have expressed their concern about their students not processing well in academics as well as others do.
-In addition, many students could not keep pace with their peers.
-They have difficulty understanding the concepts of language and mathematics, which makes it challenging to do well in school.
+Educators who work with deaf and hard of hearing students have long expressed concern that their students do not process academically as well as others.
+Furthermore, many students were unable to keep up with their peers.
+They struggle to understand language and mathematical concepts, making it difficult for them to succeed in school.

-There are some factors why it is complicated to identify deaf and hard of hearing students with a suspected learning disability.
-One of the elements is that there is some disagreement on a definition of the term "learning disabled hearing impaired."
-Deaf and hard of hearing are not permitted to be part of the category as learning disabled because Public 94-142 states that children with learning disabilities cannot be classified as learning disabled if their difficulties are due to the sensory deficit (Plapinger & Sokora, 1990).
-The other factor is that it is difficult to tell whether their problems in language are related to a hearing loss or to a learning disability (Plapinger & Sokora, 1990).
-With these problems, it is important to develop criteria to compare the characteristic of deaf and hard of hearing students that differentiate from non-learning disability and non-learning disabled deaf and hard of hearing students (Plapinger & Sokora, 1990).
+There are several reasons why identifying deaf and hard of hearing students with suspected learning disabilities is difficult.
+One of the elements is that there is some disagreement about how the term "learning disabled hearing impaired" should be defined.
+Deaf and hard of hearing children are not permitted to be classified as learning disabled because Public 94-142 states that children with learning disabilities cannot be classified as learning disabled if their difficulties are caused by a sensory deficit (Plapinger & Sokora, 1990).
+Another factor is that it is difficult to determine whether their language challenges are caused by a hearing loss or a learning disability (Plapinger & Sokora, 1990).
+With these issues, it is important to implement criteria for comparing the characteristics of deaf and hard of hearing students that differentiate them from non-learning disabled deaf and hard of hearing students (Plapinger & Sokora, 1990).

-Some deaf and hard of hearing students are over diagnosed with a learning disability because of their language and reading delays.
-According to LaSasso (1985, 1992), their language and reading delays are often misinterpreted as a learning disability when they are actually the norm for deaf or hard of hearing individuals.
-Due to a different kinds of processing problems, it can be challenging to identify whether or not deaf or hard of hearing students have a learning disability because of their academic delays, especially language which may be caused by their hearing loss.
-Psychologists also misdiagnose deaf and hard of hearing individuals for learning disabilities because of their lack of understanding of deafness and the interpretation of test results.
-They are also unable to communicate with them due to their lack of skills in sign language.
-In order to know what kind of processing problems they have, the assessment should consist of teacher observations, appropriate standardized assessment measures, and informal assessment procedures.
+Due to language and reading delays, some deaf and hard of hearing students are overdiagnosed with a learning disability.
+According to LaSasso (1985, 1992), their language and reading delays are frequently misinterpreted as a learning disability when they are actually the norm for deaf or hard of hearing individuals.
+It can be difficult to determine whether or not deaf or hard of hearing students have a learning disability due to academic delays, particularly language delays caused by hearing loss, due to various types of processing problems.
+Psychologists also misdiagnose deaf and hard of hearing people for learning disabilities due to a lack of understanding of deafness and the interpretation of test results.
+They are also unable to communicate with them due to a lack of sign language skills.
+The assessment should include teacher observations, appropriate standardized assessment measures, and informal assessment procedures to determine the type of processing problems they have.

-Unfortunately, there are a lack of test instruments and qualified evaluators that meet the needs of deaf and hard of hearing students with a suspected learning disability.
-There are not many test instruments that are the norm for them, and there are very few appropriate psychological and educational tests for assessing processing problems.
-When deaf and hard of hearing students have difficulty in reading and other subjects, it is crucial to determine whether they have learning disabilities or their learning difficulties are the result of their hearing loss (Plapinger & Sikora, 1990).
+Unfortunately, there is a scarcity of test instruments and qualified evaluators to meet the needs of deaf and hard of hearing students suspected of having a learning disability.
+There aren't many standard test instruments for them, and there aren't many appropriate psychological and educational tests for assessing processing issues.
+When deaf and hard of hearing students struggle with reading and other subjects, it is critical to determine whether they have learning disabilities or if their difficulties are due to hearing loss (Plapinger & Sikora, 1990).

 Did You Know?